code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/csp.md

 - Learn from a diverse cast of role models, from well-known tech celebrities to social innovators who are using CS to tackle society's problems
 - Engage all students in constructing their own understanding of computer science concepts through equitable teaching practices and inquiry-based instructional strategies
 - Prepare for the AP® CS Principles exam through a curriculum intentionally designed around the latest developments in the College Board framework, including built-in preparation for the performance tasks
-- Use, share, and customize the resources, as they are distributed under a [Creative Commons License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+- Use, share, and customize the resources, as they are distributed under a Creative Commons Attribution NonCommerical ShareAlike License see our [Terms of Service](https://code.org/tos).

 [<button>See App Lab in action</button>](/educate/applab) &nbsp;&nbsp; [<button>Apply for professional learning</button>](/educate/professional-learning/cs-principles)